Low Porosity Hair

 Hydrolyzed protein for lower porosity hair acts as a moisturizing (hydrating) agent.
 Protein slows water loss from hair.
 Larger proteins form hair-hugging, water-grabbing films over hairs that trap moisture near your hair.
 Smaller proteins can do this and also settle in under and around the cuticles and keep the water in your hair longer.
 Proteins grab water from your wet hair and hold on to it so when your hair dries, it stays better hydrated or moisturized.
 Fine and medium hair are more tolerant of both large and small protein than coarse hair.
 Coarse hair that can tolerate protein may do better with smaller proteins like amino acids or hydrolyzed silk, keratin, collagen.
 Low porosity hair tends to have less of a "WOW!" result from protein overall, but as long as your hair isn't coarse, you might still get some really nice hydration and bounce from protein.

 Fine and medium hair can usually tolerate more frequent protein than very coarse hair.
 Because protein adds some extra support to hair, it can make coarser hair feel rough and dry and abrasive if used too often.
-This is a link to a post with more about protein.

 The best leave on products for low porosity hair contain a balance of film forming humectants, light conditioning ingredients, and oils.